 - Fourth DUI: 90 days

-This enhancement only applies if the minor in the car was under 14 years of age.
+This enhancement only applies if the minor in the car is under 14 years of age.

 Defense against this enhancement is hard because it’s so easy to prove that a minor was in the vehicle.
-Many defendants try to make an impassioned case that they love their child and would never hurt them intentionally.
+Many defendants try to make a dynamic case that they love their children and would never hurt them intentionally.
 The court generally doesn’t consider this argument.
-Either the child was in danger, or not.
+Either the child was in danger or not.

 That’s why an experienced DUI attorney will focus on defending against the DUI charge itself.
 If you weren’t driving under the influence, then it doesn’t matter whether a child was in the car.
 Your lawyer may challenge the breath test or blood test used to determine your blood alcohol level.
 Or, they may challenge the officer’s judgment in assuming you were drunk.